Preman24/chess_dashboard/README.md

 4. **Top 5 Opening/Closing moves**: Bar chart representation of the most frequently used opening and closing moves by players, providing insights into strategies and trends
 5. **Duration of matches**: Histogram displaying the distribution of match durations in seconds, enabling users to analyze how time affects game outcomes.
 6. **Fastest/slowest/average time winning matches**: Summary statistics highlighting the fastest, slowest, and average time in seconds taken to win matches, helping users understand pacing and efficiency in gameplay.
+7. **Tactics Rating**: Summary that highlights the highest and lowest rating of the move played in the match.